-Research Output per year
+Research output per year

-She convened and chaired a conference panel at the 2013 Design History Society Annual Conference entitled Exhibiting South Asia at the National Institute of Design in Ahmedabad, India.
-She also co-presented a paper with Dr Nicola Ashmore on the Hindu Shrine project at Brighton Museum and Art Gallery (2002), published as a chapter in Design Objects and the Museum (Bloomsbury Academic) in 2016.
+Megha has published her research across a range of journals including the Journal of Design History, Studies in the Histories of Gardens and Designed Landscapes, Journal of Museum Ethnography and Journal of Visual Arts Practice.
+She is co-convenor of the College Arts Association 2020 DHS Annual Conference panel "Decolonising Design History".
+Megha also co-convened and chaired a conference panel at the 2013 Design History Society Annual Conference entitled "Exhibiting South Asia" at the National Institute of Design in Ahmedabad, India.
+She co-presented a paper with Dr Nicola Ashmore on the Hindu Shrine project at Brighton Museum and Art Gallery (2002), now published as a chapter in Design Objects and the Museum (Bloomsbury) in 2016.

-Megha's research also engages with contemporary networks and institutions of design.
-She was Research Fellow on the AHRC funded Brighton Fuse 2 project between 2013-14, which mapped and measured the Creative Digital Information Technology (CDIT) freelance cluster in the city of Brighton and Hove.
-She carried out qualitative research and made policy recommendations with theFuse research team to government representatives.
+Megha's early research engaged with contemporary networks of design and local creative industries.
+She was Research Fellow on the AHRC funded Brighton Fuse 2 project (2013-14), which mapped and measured the Creative Digital Information Technology (CDIT) freelance cluster in Brighton and Hove, UK.
+She interviewed local designers and made policy recommendations with the Fuse research team to government representatives.

 Megha has worked in gallery education in 2004-05 at Tate Britain.
 She is a Visiting Faculty member at the National Institute of Design in Ahmedabad, India.
 She is a peer reviewer for various journals such as the Journal of Design History, Third Text and Craft Research.

-Research output: Book/Report › Book - edited
+Research output: Book/Report › Book - edited › peer-review

-Activity: Exhibition, performance
+Activity: Events › Exhibition, performance